-Top Things to do in San Juan, Puerto Rico
+Top Things to do in San Juan - Puerto Rico Tips

 While there are many top things to do in San Juan, don’t forget to just stop and look around.

 With it being only a two-and-a-half hour flight from Miami, you could potentially go even for a long weekend.
 Flights can be anywhere from $200 – $500 round trip depending on what part of the States you are traveling from.

 It’s easy to take a taxi from the airport; it will cost between $15-25 depending on how many are in your party and how many bags you have.
 They do have Uber in the San Juan area and while it will show that you can request an Uber from the airport, you cannot.

 Where to Stay

 San Juan is actually pretty big but if it’s your first time to the city, do yourself a favor and stay in Old San Juan.
 There’s a good amount of boutique hotels and a few chain hotels to choose from in many of the touristy areas.
 However, we prefer the Airbnb route because we like the feel of living like locals.
 There is an abundance of Airbnb apartments, so you can find them easily in Old San Juan and the neighboring areas, like Condado or Isla Verde for a range of prices, some even under $100 a night!
 We’ve stayed both in Condado and Old San Juan.
 Old San Juan is where you want to be to experience the culture, the architecture, historic landmarks as well as the local bars and restaurants.

 Condado is a wonderful place to stay if you are looking for a more relaxing vacation.
 Here, you can relax on the beautiful beaches and stay at a resort or a hotel.
 Many more locals live in this area.